swcarpentry/managing-research-software-projects/_episodes/03-mechanics.md

 - "Use tickets to prioritize work: what needs be done now, what can be deferred until later."
 ---

+## DRY: Don't Repeat Yourself

+*   Usually applied to nouns (code)
+*   Just as true for verbs (actions)
+*   The only thing you can accomplish by typing something repeatedly is to get it wrong

+## Version Control

 *   We assume your project is already under version control
     *   If not, this may not be the right course for you
 *   We also assume you use version control for everything created by human beings